yourpalal/Haiku-On/README.md

     installoptionalpackage DevelopmentJava

+Once that's done, you'll need to install the ecj wrapper in the 'misc/' dir, like so:

+	ln -s <haiku-on repo>/misc/ecj /boot/common/bin/ecj

+You'll also need to link 'gjar' as 'jar':

+	ln -s `which gjar` /boot/common/bin/jar

 You'll also need SWIG, and if you want to build the tests, you'll need SCons as well.
 After [installing haikuporter](http://ports.haiku-files.org/wiki/Installation#Installation) you can run the following code to do that:

     haikuporter -i swig/2.0.2
     haikuporter -i scons/2.0.1

+Now that you've got almost everything ready, you'll need to get the jni headers in place.
+Haiku's DevelopmentJava currently ships with bad headers, but better ones from the GNUClasspath project are included in misc/.
+Copy them like so:

+	cp -f misc/jni.h /boot/common/include/
+	cp -f misc/jni_md.h /boot/common/include/

+Finally, because the bindings only build under gcc4, you'll need to run the following command before building:

+	setgcc x86 gcc4

 Bullet points
 ---------------